PennyLaneAI/pennylane/doc/development/adding_operators.rst

 Abstraction
 ###########

-Operators in quantum mechanics are maps that act on vector spaces.
-The highest-level operator class (the :class:`~.Operator` class which we will introduce in the next section) serves as the main abstraction of such objects.
+Operators in quantum mechanics are maps that act on vector spaces, and in differentiable quantum computing, these maps can depend on a set of trainable parameters.
+The :class:`~.Operator` class serves as the main abstraction of such objects, and all operators (such as gates, channels, observables) inherit from it.

 .. code-block:: python